-NAV return is a measure of how the NAV per share has performed Gross Capital Pool return for 2023 is 5.5 per cent (2022: 1.6 per cent). over a period, considering both capital returns and dividends paid to shareholders.
+NAV return is a measure of how the NAV per share has performed over a period, considering both capital returns and dividends paid to shareholders.
 NAV return is calculated as the increase in NAV between the beginning and end of the period, plus any dividends paid to shareholders in the year.
 This is calculated as follows: